Into the Groove: Critical reception

 The single has also been recognized by music historians and scholars.
 Billboard named it the best dance single of the 1980s in a reader poll.
-Writers such as Andrew Unterberger and Nayer Missim lauded its ability to merge themes of music, sex, love, and dance into one seamless expression of pop joy.
-"Into the Groove" was included in both 1001 Songs: You Must Hear Before You Die by Robert Dimery, as well as Bruce Pollock's Rock Song Index: The 7500 Most Important Songs for the Rock & Roll Era.
+Writers such as Andrew Unterberger and Nayer Missim lauded its ability to merge themes of music, sex, love, and dance into a seamless expression of pop joy.
+"Into the Groove" was included in both 1001 Songs: You Must Hear Before You Die by Robert Dimery, and in Bruce Pollock's Rock Song Index: The 7500 Most Important Songs for the Rock & Roll Era.